Delyanskiiii/Bernard/README.md

 #### How to use Bernard without commands?

-To quickly get Bernard into the voice channel, mute and unmute him.
-Then, simply say 'Bernard, play the Dr. Ford theme.'
+To quickly get Bernard into the voice channel, mute and unmute.
+Then, simply say something as 'Bernard, play the Dr. Ford theme.'

 #### How to make Bernard leave?